ParthTagalpallewar/Securitate/README.md

 know that what is happening there.
 This helps to reached to the victim and save him

+## Anti Stolen Pocket Mode
+Stop worrying about the pickpockets or mobile thieves around you while travelling or at the crowded places.
+Anti-Stolen Pocket Mode will ease your tension with our smart solution.
+In this we have to switch on or enabled the Anti-Stolen Pocket Mode when we are going at a crowded places or while travelling.
+That’s it!
+Now, you will get notified through an alarm if any mobile thief takes the mobile out of your pants pocket.
+You can turn off the alarm simply by unlocking the mobile or by turning off the Anti-Stolen Pocket Mode option.

 ## Insecure Danger Alert
 SOS a new feature that has been introduced in our app to alert somebody in emergency situations.
 This feature is added in the application due